bh-srinivasan/ai-learning-tracker/AZURE_DATA_LOSS_RESOLUTION_FINAL_REPORT.md

 ---

 ## Summary
-The Azure data loss issue was caused by multiple entry points calling `init_db()` directly.
+The Azure data loss issue was caused by multiple entry points calling the dangerous database reset function directly.
 The primary culprit was `wsgi.py` (Azure's WSGI entry point) and secondary issues in `start_server.py` and test files.
 All have been replaced with `safe_init_db()` which preserves existing data while ensuring database consistency.

 **Status**: 🟢 **RESOLVED** - Azure will no longer lose user data on deployment.